Short on shocks, Turner art prize leaves London

 Scottish-born Black's exhibit is entered via see-through cellophane "curtains" hanging from the ceiling by tape and daubed in paint.

-Two large mounds of paper colored in powdered paint fill the room inside, with the powder spread over the floor reminding visitors of the fragility and transience of the art.
+Two large mounds of paper coloured in powdered paint fill the room inside, with the powder spread over the floor reminding visitors of the fragility and transcience of the art.

 One of the paper structures allows the public to pass behind it and walk "into" a work of art.